w3c/wai-website/pages/standards-guidelines/mobile/index.id.md

 title: "Aksesibilitas Perangkat Seluler W3C"
 nav_title: "Aksesibilitas Perangkat Seluler W3C"
 lang: id
-last_updated: 2024-01-18    # Keep the date of the English version
+last_updated: 2021-05-14    # Keep the date of the English version

+translation:
+    status: outdated
+    last_updated: 2024-01-18    # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "Fri Rasyidi"   # Replace @@ with translator name